By Kim Monaghan

-Kim Monaghan is a coach, management consultant and proponent of “A Healthy Career” (www.aHealthyCareer.com).
-She is a professionally trained coach, certified resume writer, West Michigan Careers in Transitions Coach and a member of the Professional Coaching Association of Michigan and International Coaching Federation.
+Kim Monaghan is a career coach, consultant and owner of Career Connections (www.cc-career.com).
+She is a certified resume writer, West Michigan Careers in Transitions Coach and a member of the Professional Coaching Association of Michigan.
+As a certified yoga instructor, RYT, Kim routinely uses wellness strategies to help her clients explore, develop and thrive in healthy careers.